 Focus Up!

-I developed an entirely unique concept that goes against traditional productivity apps— rather than pushing users to fill up their minds with many tasks, "Focus Up!" encourages users to pick just one task to focus on a day.
-Adopting the idea "quality over quantity", it ensures a healthy boost in productivity that takes away any feelings of being overwhelmed.
+Rather than pushing users to fill up their minds with many tasks like many traditional productivity apps, "Focus Up!" encourages users to pick just one task to focus on a day.
+Adopting the idea "quality over quantity", it ensures a healthy boost in productivity that takes away any stress of being overwhelmed.

-The app's overall focus is on maintaining a feeling of accomplishment and encouragement daily, allowing users to remind themselves of positive things in their life, or tasks they may do to make them happier.
+The app's overall focus is on maintaining a feeling of accomplishment and encouragement daily, allowing users to keep track of positive, important things in their day to day.

 My goal was to design a productivity app that didn't have the same aspects of toxic productivity, that plague modern internet culture.
 Many productivity and task oriented apps seem to create an atmosphere that you have to achieve as many tasks as possible every day.
 This often leads to burnout and overwhelming pressure.
 Many users using these apps already feel overwhelmed and heavily tasked, and this stress may be further exasperated.